Speak to a Licensed Sales Agent!

 Types of Key Man Life Insurance Policies

 Like personal life insurance, companies have several options when purchasing key person life insurance.
-Depending on their needs, they may choose term life insurance, whole life, or variable life insurance to cover their important employees.
+Depending on their needs, they may choose term life insurance, whole life insurance, variable life insurance, or disability insurance to cover their essential employees.

 Term Life Key Person Insurance